Benjamin David Chislett - Court action

 Benjamin David Chislett, 39, of Highton, has been ordered to stop operating as a real estate agent until licensed to do so, after Consumer Affairs Victoria took action in the Melbourne Magistrates’ Court.

-The court found that Mr Chislett engaged in estate agent activities without being licenced to do so, by permitting two companies of which he was an officer to engage in estate agent activity without a licence.
+The court found that Mr Chislett engaged in estate agent activities without being licensed to do so, by permitting two companies of which he was an officer to engage in estate agent activity without a licence.

 He permitted Creative Property Australia Pty Ltd to advertise properties for sale on www.ezibuyhomes.com.au, and enter into negotiations for the sale of real estate without a licence; and permitted Benny Bull Pty Ltd to advertise properties for sale on www.realestate.com.au without a licence.
 These companies, Creative Property Australia Pty Ltd and Benny Bull Pty Ltd, are now in liquidation.